Polaris1949/Polaris/README.md

 # Polaris Library

 ## Introduction
-- This header-only library provides a lot of facilities for modern C++.
+- This library provides a lot of facilities for modern C++.
+- Still in beta version.

 ## Installation
 - Run the following command in your shell to install headers: